yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - ✅ **NEW**: UpdateBlogPostParams interface
 - ✅ **NEW**: updateBlogPost method in repository interface
 - ✅ **NEW**: getBlogPostIdBySlug method in repository interface
+- ✅ **NEW**: findOneLocalizedByIdForAuthor method in repository interface

 **Infrastructure Layer**: `apps/backend/src/modules/blog-posts/infrastructure/`
 - ✅ Prisma repository implementation